Email: URI scheme mailto

 The URI scheme, as registered with the IANA, defines the mailto: scheme for SMTP email addresses.
 Though its use is not strictly defined, URLs of this form are intended to be used to open the new message window of the user's mail client when the URL is activated, with the address as defined by the URL in the To: field.
 Many clients also support query string parameters for the other email fields, such as its subject line or carbon copy recipients.

 Types

 Web-based email

 Many email providers have a web-based email client.
 This allows users to log into the email account by using any compatible web browser to send and receive their email.
 Mail is typically not downloaded to the web client, so it cannot be read without a current Internet connection.

 POP3 email servers

 The Post Office Protocol 3 (POP3) is a mail access protocol used by a client application to read messages from the mail server.
 Received messages are often deleted from the server.
 POP supports simple download-and-delete requirements for access to remote mailboxes (termed maildrop in the POP RFC's).
-POP3 allows you to download email messages on your local computer and read them even when you are offline.
+POP3 allows downloading messages on a local computer and reading them even when offline.